wolfgang-desalvador/av-resim-on-aks/README.md

 ## Attach Azure Container registry to the Azure Kubernetes Cluster

+As a second step, let's attach the AKS cluster to the Azure Container Registry, to allow transparent image pull from the container.

 ```bash
 az aks update --name $AKS_CLUSTER_NAME --resource-group  $RESOURCE_GROUP_NAME --attach-acr $ACR_NAME
 ```

 ## Assign the dedicated permissions to the Service Principal (case of using an Azure VM as client)

+This step is really meant for the case of an Azure VM being used as a client with a Service Principal.
+This is required since we are using Azure RBAC authorization mode on the AKS cluster.
+Even if we are Owner of the Resource Group, this Role Assigment is still required to interact with the cluster.

 ```bash
 AKS_ID=$(az aks show -g $RESOURCE_GROUP_NAME -n $AKS_CLUSTER_NAME --query id -o tsv)